whatwg/urlpattern/dev-trials-feedack.md

 ## Overview

-The [Ready for Trial](https://groups.google.com/a/chromium.org/g/blink-dev/c/WitVII_BzyU/m/mI8lZY4NAgAJ) announcement was sent for the URLPattern on July 22.
+The [Ready for Trial](https://groups.google.com/a/chromium.org/g/blink-dev/c/WitVII_BzyU/m/mI8lZY4NAgAJ) announcement was sent for URLPattern on July 22.
 To help spread awareness of the information and help developers try the API, we also did the following: